Shirin Aliabadi: Artwork

-In 2006, Shirin Aliabadi collaborated with her husband, fellow artist Farhad Moshiri, on a project titled Operation Supermarket.
+In 2006, Aliabadi collaborated with her husband, fellow artist Farhad Moshiri, on a project titled Operation Supermarket.
 This photographic series was exhibited at the 2008 Singapore Biennale and focused on packages and advertising images that were manipulated to include provocative phrases, providing a critical commentary on failed capitalism and consumerism.
 For instance, one image featured a chocolate bar labeled "intolerance," while a dishwasher soap label read "Shoot First."
-This series exemplified Aliabadi and Moshiri's innovative approach to art, using familiar consumer goods to question and critique societal values and economic systems.

-Shirin Aliabadi's Miss Hybrid (2008) series presents young Iranian women in unconventional and striking ways.
+Aliabadi's Miss Hybrid (2008) series presents young Iranian women in unconventional and striking ways.
 The photographs feature women with bleached blonde hair, blue contact lenses, flawless makeup, and brightly colored headscarves, contrasting sharply with the more traditional images of Muslim women in dull-colored chadors with no makeup and fully covered hair.
 A notable detail in many of these portraits is the presence of band-aids across the women's noses, referencing a fashion trend among Iranian youth that highlights the increasing prevalence of plastic surgery.

 The portraits, reminiscent of studio photography, depict the women from the mid-torso against dark backgrounds, creating a stark visual impact.
 These images blend traditional attire with contemporary fashion trends, offering a commentary on artificial beauty and the sartorial limitations faced by some Muslim women.
 The Miss Hybrid series exemplifies Aliabadi's ability to merge playful and serious elements, addressing issues of gender, beauty, and cultural identity within the context of modern Iranian society.

+A print of Miss Hybrid No. 3, an image made in 2008, entered the collection of the Los Angeles County Museum of Art in 2023.
+LACMA describes the work as a staged portrait representing a form of urban identity shaped by both Tehran's local social setting and imported media imagery.